Uniting Indigenous Peoples

 One of the greatest moments that we took notice of is when Rigoberta Menchu, a Nobel Peace Prize Laureate, inspired youth and carried the Indigenous Unity Flag to the center of the circle surrounded by 200 youth carrying the flags of all nations at the Youth Leadership Conference in Colorado on May 16, 2019.
 May Peace Prevail on Earth will continue to present the Indigenous Unity Flag at the end of every prayer during the World Peace Flag Ceremonies.
 May Peace Be In All Indigenous Nations.

 Currently, the Indigenous Unity Foundation is teaming up with the Global Unity Network.
 The network consists of Unity Network Local Chapters, starting in the least developed countries.
-UnityNet Africa with support from UNESCO (TBD) is formalizing the promotion of the Indigenous Unity Flag across the continent.
+UnityNet Africa is formalizing the promotion of the Indigenous Unity Flag across the continent.

 The International Indigenous Unity Flag (Indigenous Unity Flag) was designed as a universal cultural symbol for the perfect world in peace in all its geographical, human, and ecological diversity.
 It is universal because every indigenous culture interprets the design and identifies with it as a symbol that represents diverse communities and native traditions.